distantmagic/resonance/docs/pages/docs/features/ai/server/llama-cpp/extractors/yes-no-maybe/index.md

 ## What Is It Good For?

-This extractor is useful if you expect fuzzy inputs like `yeah`, `i agree`, `i confirm` etc and you need to map them into a more specific output.
+This extractor is useful if you expect fuzzy inputs like `yeah`, `i agree`, `I confirm`, etc, and you need to map them into a more specific output.

 # Usage

-After setting up the {{docs/features/ai/server/llama-cpp/index}} you only need to provide user's input.
+After setting up the {{docs/features/ai/server/llama-cpp/index}} you only need to provide the user's input.
 It will then be mapped to either `yes`, `no` or `maybe`.

 Resonance uses `YesNoMaybe` enum for consistency.